STRESS: Could Sauna Help or Be Good For It?

 Using a sauna can be a relaxing and enjoyable experience.
 The heat promotes sweating, which can help cleanse the skin and body of toxins.
 But the benefits of sauna use may extend beyond just physical cleansing.

-How Saunas May Help with Stress
+How Saunas May Help With Stress

 The Heat Response